mrdavid0614/mrdavid0614/README.md

 ## Hi there 👋

-Frontend Developer passionate about building new things with JavaScript and TypeScript.
+Frontend Developer passionate about building new things with the JavaScript ecosystem (Reactjs, React Native, Nextjs, ExpressJS).

 # Skills